Clausioporosis/Stroodle/README.md

 The CI/CD pipeline is set up to streamline the process of deploying changes to the Debian server.
 This ensures that the application is continuously deployed with the latest changes from the main branch.
 The CI is not yet set up, but the CD is fully operational.

 ### Continuous Deployment
-The Continuous Deployment (CD) is already set up and configured to deploy changes to a Debian server whenever there is a push to the main branch.
+The Continuous Deployment (CD) is configured to deploy changes to a Debian server whenever there is a push to the main branch.

-#### Deployment Workflow (.github/workflows/deploy.yml)

 ```yaml
 name: Deploy to Debian Server